-Telecom/TT-Link is designed to call up remote sites and then monitor and/or download data from them.
+Telecom (by IRD) or TT-Link (by Diamond Traffic) are designed to call up remote sites and then monitor and/or download data from them.
 Like TrafMan, it works by connecting to the emulated ports setup in the dosbox.conf file.
 To setup a Telecom/TT-Link desktop shortcut, follow these steps:

 - 1) Right click on the "DOSbox.exe" shortcut you created in the introduction and choose Copy. - 2) Select somewhere else on your desktop, right click, and select Paste. - 3) Right click the new shortcut and select Rename.
-Type in "Telecom" or "TT-Link" for the name. - 4) Right click the now named Telecom/TT-Link shortcut and select Properties. - 5) Click the Shortcut tab and add to the end of the Target line (after the -conf C:\DOSbox\dosbox.conf) the following (for Telecom, substitute TT-Link if using that program): -c "CD \TELECOM" -c "TELECOM -PORT=wxyz" -c "EXIT" Where wxyz are the valid COM port numbers (1-4) that you plan to use with the program.
+Type in "Telecom" or "TT-Link" for the name. - 4) Right click the now named Telecom or TT-Link shortcut and select Properties. - 5) Click the Shortcut tab and add to the end of the Target line (after the -conf C:\DOSbox\dosbox.conf) the following (example shown for TT-Link):

+-c "CD \TTLINK" -c "TTLINK -PORT=wxyz" -c "EXIT"

+Where wxyz are the valid COM port numbers (1-4) that you plan to use with the program.
 For example, if you intend to use COM1 and COM4, you would enter:

-'''

--c "CD \TELECOM" -c "TELECOM -PORT=14" -c "EXIT"
+-c "CD \TTLINK" -c "TTLINK -PORT=14" -c "EXIT"

-'''